- Student Services

 The part-time version of our User Experience Design Intensive.
-In this 20-week, hands on learning experience, students are brought through UX/UI Design industry best practices from the ground up.
+In this 20-week, hands on learning experience, students are brought through User Interface & User Experience Design industry best practices from the ground up.
 Through real-world projects and design sprints, students will learn Information Architecture, Interaction Design, Interface Design, and Usability Testing.
 After learning trade tools like Sketch & InVision, you'll have a complete professional UX Design portfolio.
 This course will meet two nights per week from 6:30-9:30 PM, and one weekend day every other week from 10 AM - 4 PM.

 The key components of User Experience Design that allow designers to understand their users, create efficient flows, and optimize for the best user experience possible.